Event

 Call for Papers

-We have four tracks in ICDS 2024.
+We have five tracks in ICDS 2026.
 Papers in any of these areas, especially with the following keywords covering and related to Digital Sovereignty, are welcome to be submitted.
-The accepted papers will be published in Elsevier Procedia Computer Science(Confirmed) which is indexed in Scopus, Web of Science, Norwegian Register for Scientific Journals(Level 1) and in many international indexing.

 Keywords: Artificial Intelligence, Computational Intelligence, Human-Centric AI, Human-AI Teams, Sovereignty, Internet of Things, Sustainable Development Goals, Artificial Intelligence of Things, Sustainability, Big Data, Data Analytics, Machine Learning, Deep Learning, Inte